The Program

 Milestone 1 was to improve performance and stability of the app through rewriting the native app from scratch.
 In parallel, I set my design iterations in this phase to three main objectives.

-- Iterate on the interaction design and remove unused features present in the current app
+- 1. Iterate on the interaction design and remove unused features present in the current app

-- Create visual branding and a design system modeled off of what I helped create for DIGITS
+- 2. Create visual branding and a design system modeled off of what I helped create for DIGITS

 1. Iterate on the Interaction Design

-One of the key new features to Premium was the ability to play the audio portion of the voicemail, share, or copy directly from the card or tap to enter the details and have the full transcript along with play controls.
+One of the new key features to Premium was the ability to play the audio portion of the voicemail, share, or copy directly from the card or tap to enter the details and have the full transcript along with play controls.

 A major change is moving the playback and scrubber to optimize placement considering how humans hold their phone.
 One cognitive affordance risk was changing the visual design from the standard knob and bar to a knob less tracking control where the bar becomes the equalizer.
-In testing this change, 9 out of 12 users was able to understand they could track forward or backward.
+In testing this change, 9 out of 12 users were able to understand they could track forward or backward.

-An Usability and Accessibility Issue Discovered
+A Usability and Accessibility Issue Discovered

 Figure ID.5 originally had this expand control on the card, shown in the animation, so the user could read the entire transcript without leaving the screen.
-While I first thought this was a nice idea, I removed this feature as it created an Accessibility issue with swipe order and it was cumbersome in user testing to use effectively with a long transcript.

-2. Create Visual Branding and the Design System
+2. Visual Branding and the Design System

 Design System